 Don’t forget to mention a clear call-to-action in your email.
 You can ask them to reply with a suitable time for a detailed discussion, for example.

-Since they get a large number of messages, it’s possible that your email goes unnoticed by influencers.
-So wait a couple of days and send a follow-up email if you still don’t hear from them.
+Since they get a large number of messages, it’s possible that your email may go unnoticed by influencers.
+So wait for a couple of days and send a follow-up email if you still don’t hear from them.
 Send at least a couple of follow-ups before you move on.

 The right influencers can lead your campaigns to success.
 You should focus on building long-term relationships with your influencers for the best results.